oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

 # How to use WRTD with the FMC ADC

+We will be using the C libraries provided by the WRTD repository as well as the ADC-lib to interact with the SPEC board.

+To facilitate basic compilation for a single source file, the script `compile.sh` can be used to automatically load the relevent libraries and include the headers.
+It takes the input file as its first command line parameter, and output file as second.

 ## 1. Acquiring data without WRTD

 The ADC has actually very few connections with WRTD.